saku888/ruby-calendar/README.md

 ### set_year()

-It specifies the year for which the calendar is displayed (default: 2021).
+It specifies the year for which the calendar is displayed.
+- default values
+  - year: Date.today.year
+  - month: Date.today.month
+  - firstweekday: 0

 Change by giving a number to the argument.

 ex) 2021 -> 2022.